mdabrowski1990/uds/docs/source/pages/examples.rst

 Python-CAN
 ``````````
-Examples with `python-can`_ package being used for controlling CAN bus.
+Examples with `python-can`_ package being used for controlling CAN bus (handling CAN frames transmission and reception).

 Kvaser interface
 ''''''''''''''''